jbaber/homophones-rs/README.md

 # homophones-rs

-Copy of `homophones` from PyPI, rewritten in rust.
+Copy of `homophones` from PyPI, rewritten in rust as a binary (not a library).

 Upon installation, `homophones-rs --help` gives command line arguments for usage.